-One of the oddest aspects of Israel’s odd political landscape is the fact that the country’s security establishment resides firmly on what passes for the dovish side of the political spectrum.
+One of the oddest aspects of Israel’s political landscape is the fact that the country’s security establishment resides firmly on what passes for the dovish side of the political spectrum.
 From the Shin Bet security service to the Mossad intelligence agency to the military, those in charge of Israel’s wars become men of peace, relatively speaking, upon shedding their uniforms.
-So cognescenti were not surprised when a gaggle of generals finally made a stand and banded together to take on the long-serving nationalist prime minister, Benjamin Netanyahu.
+So cognoscenti were not surprised when a gaggle of generals finally made a stand and banded together to take on the long-serving nationalist prime minister, Benjamin Netanyahu.

-Netanyahu not only survived onslaught by a trio of recent military chiefs (which in the last week became, absurdly, a quartet), but he did so from the awkward and unprecedented position of running with three announced criminal indictments hanging over his head.
-He now claims a personal mandate, and for the almost half of the country that despises him the situation is excruciating.
+Netanyahu not only survived the onslaught by a trio of recent military chiefs (which in the last week became, absurdly, a quartet), but he did so from the awkward and unprecedented position of running with three announced criminal indictments hanging over his head.
+He now claims a personal mandate, and for the almost half of the country that despises him, the situation is excruciating.
 To the millions that blindly support him, none of it seems to matter; it is a situation that mirrors what is evident in other democracies with a simmering internal clash of cultures.

-These charges of bribery and breach of trust—in scandals worth millions—were announced in the middle of the campaign by the attorney general, a man widely considered to be a Netanyahu crony and accused by some of delaying and defanging the even worse charges that could have been leveled.
+These charges of bribery and breach of trust—in scandals worth millions— were announced in the middle of the campaign by the attorney general, a man widely considered to be a Netanyahu crony and accused by some of delaying and defanging the even worse charges that could have been leveled.
 Expect Netanyahu to try to organize various forms of immunity from prosecution, in exchange for favors for his coalition partners, some of whom will have the power to bring down his government.
 Many are even more nationalist than he is, boding ill for any peace efforts with the Palestinians.

 Also at stake are relations between the religious and secular in Israel, which will become even more tense, as well as Netanyahu’s gradual undermining of democracy and the rule of law.
-That latter aspect may be the most interesting: few outside the country appreciate just how remarkable its democracy is, or has been, as Netanyahu takes the country ever closer to something resembling Erdogan’s Turkey.
+That latter aspect may be the most interesting: few outside the country appreciate just how remarkable its democracy is, or has been, as Netanyahu takes the country ever closer to something resembling Erdoğan’s Turkey.

 Enemies of Israel might rejoice at this victory by supposed Zionist nationalists, which is but one of the ironies at play.
 How did it happen?

 The generals, men used to giving orders rather than persuading, were not well suited to delivering complex, impassioned messages.
 Instead they ran an anemic and gentlemanly campaign.
 Netanyahu met that with customary ruthlessness (salacious rumors, leaks of phone hacks, and charges of mental instability on the part of his main rival, retired Gen. Benny Gantz).
 And the prime minister’s base again proved itself to be unburdened with expectations of politesse or probity in the public domain.
-Netanyahu’s victory was smaller by two seats than that of 2015, but still comfortable by Israeli standards.
+Netanyahu’s victory was smaller by one seat than that of 2015, but still comfortable by Israeli standards.

-In the end he managed to cast his martial challengers as weak-willed and soft-hearted, received a series of extraordinary favors from his ally Donald Trump, dominated the discourse of the campaign and fired up his base with nationalist rhetoric and abuse of Israel’s Arab citizens.
+In the end he managed to cast his martial challengers as weak-willed and softhearted, received a series of extraordinary favors from his ally Donald Trump, dominated the discourse of the campaign, and fired up his base with nationalist rhetoric and abuse of Israel’s Arab citizens.
 In one TV appearance he thundered that Israel is the nation-state of the Jews, “and the Jews alone.”
-Days before the vote he pledged to annex parts of the West Bank, which could well start a war.
-On election day he dispatched activists with video cameras to polls in Arab areas in a bid to discourage them from voting.
+Days before the vote, he pledged to annex parts of the West Bank, which could well start a war.
+On election day, he dispatched activists with video cameras to polls in Arab areas in a bid to discourage them from voting.
 The venomous cocktail worked.